-One of the primary considerations when you're planning to buy a mobility van, whether it's your first or a replacement for your current mobility vehicle, is simple: where to go?
-This hasn't always been a straightforward consideration.
 In the past, locating a source that provided specialized equipment like wheelchair vans and wheelchair lifts, not to mention equipment for your specific needs, could be difficult, with limited dealer choices & equipment availability.
-Today, we're lucky enough to have a wide range of options available.
+Today, we're lucky enough to have a wide range of options available and online research means more information is available than ever before to help you make the right decision for your lifestyle.

-A wealth of knowledge about all kinds of issues related to mobility vans is available online, and that availability has made the mobility industry more accessible than ever before.
-Of course, accompanying the ever-growing amount of accessibility-related information available online, are a growing number of ways to choose & purchase mobility vans.
-Though this isn't necessarily a negative development, BraunAbility believes that there are important considerations in the process of purchasing wheelchair vans and wheelchair lifts that can't be adequately addressed without personalized, real-life attention to all of the details about your mobility needs & goals.
-For that reason, today I'd like to compare a few aspects of buying online vs. buying from a local mobility dealer.
+Of course, accompanying the ever-growing amount of accessibility-related information available online, are a growing number of ways to choose and purchase mobility vans.
+A new choice now has arisen: is it better to buy from a dealer in person, or should I buy online?
+With the gap between the two closing, it can be a difficult choice.
+BraunAbility believes that there are important considerations in the process of purchasing wheelchair vans and wheelchair lifts that can't be adequately addressed without personalized, real-life attention to all of the details about your mobility needs and goals.

 Every vehicle, regardless of the source, requires routine preventative maintenance and will eventually need some degree of repair.
+The unique specialized parts of any wheelchair-accessible vehicles can make finding a location for service and repairs challenging.
 Where will you go when your mobility van requires service?
-If you've developed a relationship with a local BraunAbility dealer, the answer is simple: you can bring your vehicle to any of our dealers: they've received specialized training in the repair and maintenance of BraunAbility wheelchair vans & wheelchair lifts, and can quickly get your mobility van in working order and back to you.
+If you've developed a relationship with a local BraunAbility dealer, the answer is simple: you can bring your vehicle to any of our dealers: they've received specialized training in the repair and maintenance of BraunAbility wheelchair vans and wheelchair lifts, and can quickly get your mobility van in working order and back to you.

 This is an important consideration: a mobility van is specialized for your needs, not equivalent to a random car off the block – and when your van is out of commission, finding alternate transportation isn't as easy as borrowing the neighbor's Honda Civic.
 If you've purchased a wheelchair van online and need repair, the process of determining who is qualified to service your vehicle and can do so quickly may not be straightforward or even possible: the nearest qualified service provider could be an unreasonable distance away from your home.

 When you purchase a mobility van (whether new or used) online, you are basically doing so sight-unseen, counting on the assurances of someone who may be several hundred miles away from you.
+You've heard of general contractor scams: as soon as money is exchanged, they disappear, never to be heard from again.
 If you are somehow dissatisfied with your purchase, your recourse may be limited by distance and lack of ability to communicate directly with the seller of your vehicle.
 The accountability of someone who you have met with in person, and who is a member of your community, is much higher.

 BraunAbility dealers care about their customers, because they are their neighbors and community members.
 Combine this commitment to customer satisfaction with BraunAbility's rigorous quality control standards and the testing that we perform before our wheelchair vans and wheelchair lifts ever leave the factory, and you've got a guarantee of equipment and service quality that online sellers can't come close to matching.